San Diego National Association of Hispanic Nurses

 e.
 The Board may request the resignation of any officer or chairperson who fails to perform the duties of the office after written notification to that officer or chairperson.
 Additional causes include actions prejudicial to the goals and purposes of SDNAHN, misconduct in office, and misappropriation of funds.

-The majority of the Board shall constitute a quorum including at least two officers of which shall be the President, Vice-President/ President Elect, Secretary, or Treasurer.
+The majority of the Board shall constitute a quorum including at least two officers of which shall be the President, Vice-President, Recording Secretary, Correspondence Secretary, or Treasurer.

 a.
-The Executive Board shall consist of the President, Vice-President/ President Elect, Secretary, Treasurer, webmaster/news letter editor.
+The Executive Board shall consist of the President, Vice-President, Recording Secretary, Correspondence Secretary, Treasurer, Immediate Past-President, Director of Social Media, Newsletter Editor, and Parliamentarian.

 b.
 The President or Vice President shall preside at all meetings of the Executive Board.

 c.
-The Executive Board shall report proceedings to the board.
+The Executive Board shall report proceedings to the general members.

 Three (3) members shall constitute a quorum at a meeting of the Executive Board.